FALL SALE on Merchandise!

 Official Event Hotel

-The official hotel for the 2025 AKC National Tracking Invitational is the Country Inn and Suites, 5353 N. 27th St in Lincoln.
-We have arranged a discount rate for the AKC Tracking Invitational.
-The discount rates are:
+The official hotel for the 2025 AKC National Tracking Invitational was the Country Inn and Suites, 5353 N. 27th St in Lincoln.
+We would like to thank them for their support!

 Return to Top ———–>>